seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **MARK ANTONY**
 It ripens towards it.
 Strike the vessels, ho?
-Here is to Caesar!
+Here is to Caesar! /

 **OCTAVIUS CAESAR**
-I could well forbear't.
+/ I could well forbear't.
 It's monstrous labour, when I wash my brain,
-And it grows fouler.
+And it grows fouler. /

 **MARK ANTONY**
-Be a child o' the time.
+/ Be a child o' the time.

 **OCTAVIUS CAESAR**
 Possess it, I'll make answer:
 But I had rather fast from all four days
-Than drink so much in one.
+Than drink so much in one. /

 **DOMITIUS ENOBARBUS**
-Ha, my brave emperor!
+/ Ha, my brave emperor!

-*To MARK ANTONY*
+*\[To MARK ANTONY]*
 Shall we dance now the Egyptian Bacchanals,
-And celebrate our drink?
+And celebrate our drink? /

 **POMPEY**
-Let's ha't, good soldier.
+/ Let's ha't, good soldier.

 **MARK ANTONY**
 Come, let's all take hands,
 Till that the conquering wine hath steep'd our sense
-In soft and delicate Lethe.
+In soft and delicate Lethe. /

 **DOMITIUS ENOBARBUS**
-All take hands.
+/ All take hands.
 Make battery to our ears with the loud music:
 The while I'll place you: then the boy shall sing;
 The holding every man shall bear as loud